tbaschak/bsideswpg2015-mb-bgplogger/bsideswpg2015-mb-bgplogger.md

 * Able to run without a peer for basic config checks
 * Need a live BGP peer to start viewing BGP update record format
 * First tests
+	* MFNERC, alpha testing only -- 1 million records
 	* First version just cat appended the JSON to a file so I could look at the records
 * Growing Pains

 # Peering

-0. MFNERC
-1. MERLIN.
-Gracious statement of support on MBIX-Tech list as well.
+1. MERLIN -- Gracious statement of support on MBIX-Tech list as well
 2. 3T Systems
 3. Les.net